panoply/liquify/configs/eslint-config/readme.md

 # ESLint Config

-An shareable config for eslint to maintain a code style aesthetic across the Liquify project.
+Shareable config for eslint to maintain a code style aesthetic across the Liquify project.
 ESLint [Standard](https://github.com/standard/eslint-config-standard) is extended with additional rule sets.

 ### Install